 Bank Mandiri's approach to taxation is grounded in compliance with all applicable tax regulations.
 The Bank has developed tax policies and strategies that are approved and reviewed by the Finance Director as part of its annual corporate income tax return reporting.
 These strategies are reviewed annually by the Finance Director to ensure their relevance and effectiveness.
 [GRI 207-1]

-In its implementation of tax governance and control, Bank Mandiri has established comprehensive and structured processes, including: [GRI 207-2] 207
+In its implementation of tax governance and control, Bank Mandiri has established comprehensive and structured processes, including: [GRI 207-2] 207 implementing the tax strategy is the Finance Director.

 1. The executive governance body responsible for